JohnEarnest/Octo/Chip8 Programming.md

 			sprite v0 v0 8
 		again

 Scrolling horizontally requires bitshifts but is generally easier because we only need to keep a single row in registers at a time.
-Both shift instructions leav vF with the bit that was shifted out.
+Both shift instructions leave vF with the bit that was shifted out.
 Rotating a byte left is easy, since we can simply OR vF into the result of the shift:

 	v0 <<= v0 # shift most significant bit out left
 	v0 |= vF  # OR it back in as the new least significant bit